Datavault-UK/automate-dv-docs/docs/tutorial/tut_satellites.md

 An effectivity date.
 Usually called `EFFECTIVE_FROM`, this column is the business effective date of a satellite record.
 It records that a record is valid from a specific point in time.
 If a customer changes their name, then the record with their 'old' name should no longer be valid, and it will no longer have the most recent `EFFECTIVE_FROM` value.

+!!! note
-This is an optional metadata column which can be useful later on in the Business Vault, and is **not** part of the DataVault 2.0 standard.
+    This is an optional metadata column which can be useful later on, and is **not** part of the DataVault 2.0 standard.

-!!! tip

-    Now optional in dbtvault 0.7.4

-##### Load date (src_ldts)
+#### Load date (src_ldts)
 A load date or load date timestamp.
 This identifies when the record was first loaded into the database.

-##### Record Source (src_source)
+#### Record Source (src_source)
 The source for the record.
 This can be a code which is assigned to a source name in an external lookup table, or a string directly naming the source system.

-!!! note
+### Load date vs. Effective From Date
 `LOAD_DATE` is the time the record is loaded into the database. `EFFECTIVE_FROM` is different, holding the business effectivity date of the record (i.e. When it actually happened in the real world) and will usually hold a different value, especially if there is a batch processing delay between when a business event happens and the record arriving in the database for load.
 Having both dates allows us to ask the questions 'what did we know when' and 'what happened when' using the `LOAD_DATE` and `EFFECTIVE_FROM` date accordingly.

+The `EFFECTIVE_FROM` field is **not** part of the Data Vault 2.0 standard, and as such it is an optional field, however, in our experience we have found it useful for processing and applying business rules in downstream business vault, for use in presentation layers.

 ### Setting up satellite models